sourcery-ai-experiments/blog.nathanv.me/content/posts/wyze-update/index.md

 enough to confirm this, but if you forget to sync often enough, you may lose data.

-{{< figure src="img/missing-sleep.jpg" alt="Monday's sleep data is mysteriously missing in Google Fit" position="center" style="border-radius: 8px;" caption="Monday's sleep data is mysteriously missing in Google Fit" captionPosition="center" >}}
+{{< figure src="img/missing-sleep.jpg" alt="Monday's sleep data is mysteriously missing in Google Fit" caption="Monday's sleep data is mysteriously missing in Google Fit" captionPosition="center" >}}

 I found that I need to remember to manually sync both devices at least once every 24 hours to not lose any data.